kagron/irb/README.md

 This application is personalized to the Aurora University Institutional Review Board.
 In order to add / remove parts of the application process, the documents table will need to be changed.
 Each application is called a 'document' in our database.
 Ruby on Rails uses an Active Record model to abstract the database.
 So in order to modify the application/document, you will need to create a **migration** which can be read about [here](http://edgeguides.rubyonrails.org/active_record_migrations.html).
 Once the table is modified, the model is located in app/models/document.rb  and the controller for modifying various actions is in app/controllers/documents_controller.rb!
 If you do not know about MVC logic, a link to MVC frameworks is linked above.

 Other features will likely require JavaScript / other tables in the MySQL Database.
 Anything that needs to be saved from page to page should be in session variables or saved in a table.
 Anything that pertains to how the application behaves ( examples being validation, fancy animations when doing something, AJAX ) should be done in CSS/JavaScript/AJAX.
 For starters, we recommend looking into SASS for CSS related stuff, Axios for AJAX related stuff, and React/Angular/VueJS for anything else Javascript related.

+If it is related to automation, take a look at how [Whenever](https://github.com/javan/whenever) works.
+It allows for easy Cron jobs using Ruby syntax.
+You can use this to run Rake tasks in any interval possible.

+If all else fails, try looking up a gem to do what you want!
+There's thousands of gems and there's generally something out there for what you need done.

 ## Contribution